 Hair loss is widespread worldwide among men and women.
 Approximately 80% of men and 50% of women around the world will experience hair loss in their lifetimes .
 With the issue affecting a significant proportion of the population, it is easy to understand why people worry about the causes of hair loss .
 Enthusiastic gym goers may wonder whether whey protein causes hair loss.

-Other athletic supplements like creatine have been linked to hair loss.
+Other athletic supplements like creatine have been linked to hair loss, and anabolic steroids are also known to cause hair loss.
 So it’s understandable to worry about the link between whey protein and hair loss too.

 In this article, you’ll learn: